carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/02-setup-versioning.md

 - For this workshop, each learner will work with their own _fork_ of the "[R-Repro-pub](https://github.com/UCSBCarpentry/R-repro-pub)" repository.
 ---

-## Using RStudio projects and Version Control in RStudio
+## Working with projects in RStudio

-Using version control is a powerful feature to make your research more reproducible and better organized.
-In order to use versioning while working in RStudio make sure your work is set up as an R Project.
-RStudio's versioning features don't work unless your work is part of an R Project.
-There are three options for starting an R Project, depending on your given scenario.

-## Three Methods of Setting up an RStudio Project with version control

-There are several options for working with RStudio projects and enabling version control.
-You can create a new one if you aren't already working on an R Project.
-Here are three options:
+RStudio projects make it straightforward to divide your work into multiple contexts, each with its own working directory, workspace, history, and source documents.
+There are several options for working with RStudio projects and enabling version control:

 1. **New Directory** - start a brand new RStudio project (with the option of version control).
 2. **Existing Directory** - add existing work to a project in RStudio (with the option of setting up version control).